demoive/Data-Vu/README.md

 ### If I have Time Machine, Apple’s automatic back up utility, I have no use for this tool, right?

-Wrong!
+Not necessarily.
 Although Time Machine allows you to exclude certain folders from the backup (so that you can control what is backed up), it keeps copies of things you’ve deleted (to enable restoration of different versions).
 Although this feature can be useful, your backup will also be loaded with data that you don’t need—or worse, that you don’t want anybody to ever see.
 The Data Vu widget creates an exact mirror of your source so that your target contains no less & more importantly, no more data than you expect.

 ### What is the _Mirror_ operation?